kapouer/window-page/README.md

 - visibility API
 - history API

-`Page` is a global object, and is actually the current State instance.
+`window.Page` is the current State instance.

+## Install

+This is a nodejs module.
+It natively supports es6 modules, and provides a cjs bundle.

 ## Chains